ty-elastic/intheirownwords/README.md

 ### Install Dependencies

-The following will setup dependencies on your EC2 instance to run the demo using docker containers.
-It will also setup requisite dependencies within Elasticsearch.
+`setup/ubuntu.sh` will setup dependencies on your EC2 instance to run the demo using docker containers. `setup/es.sh` will setup requisite dependencies within Elasticsearch.

 ```
 cd /home/ubuntu/intheirownwords/setup